Eremiel/tutty/content/introductions/1-purpose.md

 - Different energy models such as 'empirical potentials' and 'Density Functional Theory'
 - Methods to explore the potential energy surface including 'Monte Carlo' and 'Molecular Dynamics' simulations

-In this lab, you will use Density-Functional-Theory to compute the ground-state energy of compound to investigate thermodynamic phase stability in aqueous environments.
+In this lab, you will use Density-Functional-Theory to compute the ground-state energy of a given compound to investigate its thermodynamic phase stability in aqueous environments.

-This will give you opportunity to gain some practical experience performing atomistic simulations.
-Many of the steps we will go through you find in almost all simulation work flows.
+This will give you opportunity to gain some practical experience in performing atomistic simulations.
+Many of the steps we will go through, are common in the majority of atomistic simulation work flows.